This page may be LONG and with LOTS of INFORMATION ~ but, we have tried to cover here almost all of the regular questions.

 You can join one or all of the typical lists :

-i.e. there is a list for Sussex Weekday rambles, and a separate list for Sussex Weekday Nordic Walks, but with a separate list again for the weekly Nordic Fitness classes through the summer on Wednesday evenings.
+i.e. there is a list for Sussex Weekday rambles, and a separate list will now cover all WEEKEND RAMBLES (all counties in one List); or for Sussex Weekday Nordic Walks, or Sussex Weekend Nordic Walks; but with a separate list again for the Weekly Nordic Fitness Wednesday Evening classes through the summer months.

 About Email-lists & Security :